abrisenomtz/ISQA3420/Three Use Cases.md

 1. Title: Determine License and Vulnerability Information
 2. Primary Actor: Corporate Manager
-3. Goal in Context: The corporate manager is able to detemine license and vulnerability information from provided project information.
+3. Goal in Context: The corporate manager is able to determine license and vulnerability information from provided project information.
 4. Stakeholders:
  -Corporate Manager: To receive clear and relevant project information.
 -Corporate Developer: To provide the relevant file/package level information.